-As suggested by the uniform expression, the optimal contract $I^*$ is a deductible insurance with policy limit, just as $I^*_a$ in \eqref{eq:I_op} (see Figure \ref{fig:I_op}).
-We remark that the presence of policy limit in $I^*$ reflects the impact of counterparty default on the buyer's decision making; the policy limit vanishes when the seller's reserve is sufficiently large (so that default never occurs).
+As suggested by the uniform expression, the optimal contract $I^*$ is a deductible reinsurance with a policy limit, just as $I^*_a$ in \eqref{eq:I_op} (see Figure \ref{fig:I_op}).
+We remark that the presence of the policy limit in $I^*$ reflects the impact of counterparty default on the insurer's decision making; the policy limit vanishes when the reinsurer's reserve is sufficiently large (so that default never occurs).
 The first case in \eqref{eq:I_star} shows that the deductible in $I^*$ vanishes when the premium loading $\eta$ equals zero.
-From the last case in \eqref{eq:I_star}, we see that if the premium loading $\eta$ is too high, the buyer is better off with 100\% self-insurance than purchasing insurance from the seller.
-If insurance is reasonably priced as in the second case of \eqref{eq:I_star}, endogenous default may occur if the buyer chooses an arbitrary contract among all admissible choices in \eqref{eq:Ac}.
-However, if the buyer chooses the optimal contract $I^*$, we always have $D(I^*) \equiv 0$, and the seller will never default on $I^*$.
+From the last case in \eqref{eq:I_star}, we see that if the premium loading $\eta$ is too high, the insurer is better off with 100\% self-insurance than purchasing reinsurance from the reinsurer.
+If reinsurance is reasonably priced as in the second case of \eqref{eq:I_star}, endogenous default may occur if the insurer chooses an arbitrary contract among all admissible choices in \eqref{eq:Ac}.
+However, if the insurer chooses the optimal contract $I^*$, we always have $D(I^*) \equiv 0$, and the reinsurer will never default on $I^*$.
 On a technical note, for the second case, we need to solve a nonlinear equation \eqref{eq:a_star} to get the optimal premium $a^*$, which may seem to be a challenging task.
 Luckily, we can show that both $g_a$ in \eqref{eq:g_a} and the left-hand side of \eqref{eq:a_star} are strictly decreasing functions, which allows us to efficiently compute $a^*$ and $d(a^*)$ (see Example \ref{exa2} below).
 Last, we observe that the optimal contract $I^*$ satisfies the IC constraint automatically (i.e., $0 \le I^*(x,s) - I^*(x',s) \le x - x'$ for all $0 \le x' \le x \le M$), which is why we do not impose the IC constraint upfront in defining the admissible set $\Ac$ in \eqref{eq:Ac}.